johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Holy Shit. my private keys are showing up in a lot of log files and some files grep can't look at because permission is denied.
 OK no more working with private keys at the command line or at the node console.
-This means generating private keys with MyEtherWallet or importing keys from a thumb drive.
+This means generating private keys with MyEtherWallet.
-The keys from the thumbdrive could be made on the pi using node and an SD card/OS which is destroyed after the keystores are made.
+This is now done.
+I have modified MyEtherWallet so that keystore files can be made from a private key and password.

 Executing grep without the -s switch shows all the places where grep was unable to look - probably because the OS is using those files.
 This makes me realize that the only way to find out if the system is secure is to scan the SD card while in a different machine while the OS is not running.
 I need to find out how to do this.
 Actually, trying to keep track of all these log files is probably unmanageable.
 Now Full Disk Encryption is starting to make sense.
 Full Disk Encryption will make it impossible to extract information from all these copies of private keys that show up in all theses log files.
 Which brings us to the next todo item: Install an SSD drive with full disk encryption.